 Because having a goal, any goal, gives clarity, focus and purpose.
 It creates motivation and pulls us into action.
 Each achievement along the way, however big or small, can be celebrated, motivating us further.
 Reaching for a goal can bring out the best in ourselves and also gives us the impetus and confidence to stretch that little bit more.
 It keeps us concentrating on the possible and the positive.

 So in answer to the question, do my clients reach their goals?
 Many of them do - and most leave their original goals far behind as they really get in touch with what is possible.

-If you have goals you want to achieve and think that coaching might support you in getting you into action, book for a Light the Blue Touchpaper session.
+If you have goals you want to achieve and think that coaching might support you in getting you into action, check out how we could work together and get in touch.